memfault/interrupt/_posts/2019-10-30-cortex-m-rtos-context-switching.md

 We'd love to hear interesting RTOS bugs you have tracked down or other topics you would like to see covered on the topic.
 Let me know in the discussion area below!

 > Interested in learning more about debugging HardFaults?
-[Register for our webinar on April 22, 2021 here](https://hubs.la/H0KCkl_0).
+[Watch this webinar recording.](https://go.memfault.com/debugging-arm-cortex-m-mcu-webinar?utm_campaign=Debugging%20Cortex%20M%20Webinar&utm_source=blog&utm_medium=Interrupt&utm_term=Debug).

 {% include submit-pr.html %}